impuremaths/impuremaths.github.io/_posts/2021-02-24-order-execution.md

 ### Payment for order flow

-Which brings us to payment for order flow, which is what it sounds like: When a market maker pays the broker a cut if they choose to route their customers' orders to them.
+This brings us to payment for order flow, which is what it sounds like: When a market maker pays the broker a cut if they choose to route their customers' orders to them.
 This sounds a lot like collusion between the broker and the market maker, to overcharge customers for stock purchases, and to undercompensate them for stock sales.

 I was unable to find a good secondary source explaining regulation that protects customers from this practice.
 Is the situation as dire as it sounds?